bchehraz/gatsby-event-booking/README.md

-Try it out and learn more <a href="https://bchehraz.github.io/gatsby-event-booking/">HERE</a>
+Demo it and learn more <a href="https://bchehraz.github.io/gatsby-event-booking/">HERE</a>